 Swinehart contends that, as in Gaines, there is a fact issue regarding the existence of a confidential relationship based on his business dealings with Haber Oil.
 Unlike Gaines, however, there is nothing in the record to suggest the existence of a confidential relationship between Haber Oil and Swinehart before the dispute arising out of the third contract.
-See Associated Indem., 964 S.W.2d at 288 (stating that to impose an informal fiduciary duty in a business transaction, the requisite special relationship of trust and confidence must exist prior to, and apart from, the agreement made the basis of the suit).
-Unlike the parties in Gaines, Swinehart and Haber Oil had not been engaged in business for a "number of years."
+See Associated Indem., 964 S.W.2d at 288 (stating that to impose informal fiduciary duty in business transaction, requisite special relationship of trust and confidence must exist prior to, and apart from, agreement made basis of suit).
+Unlike the parties in Gaines, Swinehart and Haber Oil had not been engaged in business for a "number of years," nor did they have the type of close working relationship that can serve as a basis for a confidential or relationship.
+See

+Consolidated Gas & Equip.
+Co. of Am., 405 S.W.2d at 337 (observing that "a fiduciary relationship could arise outside of those relationships listed above when, over a long period of time, the parties had worked together for the joint acquisition and development of property previous to the particular agreement sought to be enforced").
 Swinehart had only known Haber Oil's principal, Jay Haber, for a short time before entering into the first contract with Haber Oil in December 1981, and less than a year before entering into the third contract in July 1982.
 The first contract involved only one prospective lease and provided the same arrangement between Swinehart and Haber Oil as set forth in the third contract.
 The second contract was entirely superseded by the third contract.
-See Consolidated Gas & Equip.
-Co. of Am., 405 S.W.2d at 337 ("a fiduciary relationship could arise outside of those relationships listed above when, over a long period of time, the parties had worked together for the joint acquisition and development of property previous to the particular agreement sought to be enforced").